-It seems that they didn’t use up all the good ABBA songs in the first film: a Mamma Mia sequel is currently in the works, and Baranski – who played Tanya, yet another wealthy divorcee and one of the besties of Donna (Meryl Streep) – is coming back to spend more time hanging around the Greek Islands singing classic rock.
+It seems they didn’t use up all the good ABBA songs in the first film: a Mamma Mia sequel is currently in the works, and Baranski – who played Tanya, yet another wealthy divorcee and one of the besties of Donna (Meryl Streep) – is coming back to spend more time hanging around the Greek Islands singing classic rock.

 Actually, it sounds like everybody is coming back, including Streep, Colin Firth, Pierce Brosnan, Dominic Cooper and Amanda Seyfried, which isn’t a surprise considering how much money the first one made (at one point it was estimated that one in four UK households owned a copy of the DVD).
-This isn’t the first time Baranski has been involved in a big screen musical smash either: she played reporter Mary Sunshine in the 2002 movie version of Chicago, which won six Academy Awards.
-Surely they can fit in a musical number into The Good Fight somewhere…
+This isn’t the first time Baranski has been involved in a big-screen musical smash either: she played reporter Mary Sunshine in the 2002 movie version of Chicago, which won six Academy Awards.
+Surely they can fit a musical number into The Good Fight somewhere…

 The Good Fight season 4 premieres at 9.30pm on Wednesday 23 September on SBS.
 Episodes are also available at SBS On Demand after they go to air.